Burningstone91/smart-home-setup/README.md

 Follow the instructions on the screen to setup the first user, your home location, elevation, time zone and unit system.

 ### Structuring the Home Assistant configuration
+Packages allow to split up the configuration.yaml.
+Like this, all configuration such as ```switch:```, ```input_boolean:```, etc. that belong to the same logical group (e.g. room) can be put inside a separate file instead of defining everything in the designated block inside configuration.yaml.
+You can also easily share your configuration for e.g. an alarm clock, including all input_selects, input_booleans, sensors and whatever else you need to setup an alarm clock.

 Enable the usage of packages by adding the following to configuration.yaml:

 ```yaml